By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 • Best with colony management: Captain of Industry — factory building plus population and island management.

-• Best puzzle-first option: Shapez — pure optimization puzzles, no survival.
+• Best puzzle-first option: Shapez — the cleanest pure-layout recommendation.

 By play style